-Memorial Sea-Hawks’ rookie runner Colin Fewer is competing in the Canadian interuniversity Sports cross-country championships in Quebec City today. — Photo by Robin Short/The Telegram
+Memorial Sea-Hawks’ rookie runner Jordan Fewer is competing in the Canadian interuniversity Sports cross-country championships in Quebec City today. — Photo by Robin Short/The Telegram

 There is a lot going through Jordan Fewer’s mind during the 30 minutes or so it takes to run 10 kilometres, and winning is just one of them.